-Objectives Controls 07 To retain important existing mature trees, C16 Existing trees and vegetation of landscape vegetation and other landscape features. value are incorporated into the landscape area and treatment.
-08 To protect or enhance indigenous wildlife populations and habitat through C17 Native species are preferred, and appropriate planting of indigenous landscape designs are encouraged to vegetation species. provide at least 50% of the plants as native species.
-09 To ensure that landscaping contributes positively to the streetscape and the C18 Landscaping provides for a diversity of amenity of adjoining residents. native species and a complexity of habitat through vertical layering.
-O10 To ensure that landscaping allows view Note: Vertical layering, by planting a sharing. variety of vegetation in different sizes and heights provides more cover and feeding opportunities for wildlife species.
-C19 Landscaping facilitates the linking of open space reserves through wildlife corridors and reduces habitat fragmentation and loss.
-C20 The landscape design: a) uses vegetation types and landscaping styles which contribute to the streetscape and desired future character objectives for the locality; b) uses vegetation types that will not block views: c) does not adversely affect the structure of the proposed building or buildings on adjoining properties; d) considers personal safety by ensuring good visibility along paths and driveways and avoiding shrubby landscaping near thoroughfares; e) contributes to energy efficiency and amenity by providing substantial shade in summer, especially to west facing windows and open car park areas and admitting winter sunlight to outdoor and living areas and other habitable f) improves privacy between dwellings;
+- 16 Existing trees and vegetation of landscape value are incorporated into the landscape area and treatment. - C17 Native species are preferred, and landscape designs are encouraged to provide at least 50% of the plants as native species. - C18 Landscaping provides for a diversity of native species and a complexity of habitat through vertical layering.

+Note: Vertical layering, by planting a variety of vegetation in different sizes and heights provides more cover and feeding opportunities for wildlife species. - C19 Landscaping facilitates the linking of open space reserves through wildlife corridors and reduces habitat fragmentation and loss. - C20 The landscape design: - a) uses vegetation types and landscaping styles which contribute to the streetscape and desired future character objectives for the locality; - b) uses vegetation types that will not block views: - c) does not adversely affect the structure of the proposed building or buildings on adjoining properties; - d) considers personal safety by ensuring good visibility along paths and driveways and avoiding shrubby landscaping near thoroughfares; - e) contributes to energy efficiency and amenity by providing substantial shade in summer, especially to west facing windows and open car park areas and admitting winter sunlight to outdoor and living areas and other habitable rooms; - f) improves privacy between dwellings;